Podcasts & RSS Feeds

 Most Active Stories

-Sean Corcoran began producing investigative series for WCAI in 2005, after moving to Cape Cod.
+Sean Corcoran is both news director and senior reporter at WCAI in Woods Hole.
+He also is a managing editor for WGBH Radio.
+He began producing investigative series for WCAI in 2005, after moving to Cape Cod.
 In 2006 his 20-part series "Two Cape Cods: Hidden Poverty on the Cape and Islands," won the Alfred I. DuPont-Columbia University Award, considered the highest award in broadcast journalism.
-Since then his work has received more than a dozen national and regional awards, including several PRNDI and Edward R. Murrow awards.
-Recent series' topics include the Pilgrim Nuclear Power Plant; wind power; Alzheimer's Research and caregiving; military groundwater pollution; Special Education; and various science, health and ecology-related stories.
-For the first nine years of his career Corcoran worked as a staff reporter for various New England newspapers.
-His radio stories have appeared on NPR's Morning Edition and All Things Considered.
-He is a graduate of The George Washington University and the Columbia University Graduate School of Journalism.
-When he was younger, Corcoran hiked the Appalachian Trail and rode a bicycle across the United States with his dog, Fea.
+Recent series' topics include the Pilgrim Nuclear Power Plant; wind power; Alzheimer's Research and caregiving; military groundwater pollution; our changing energy systems; special education; and various science, health and ecology-related stories.
+For the first nine years of his career Corcoran worked as a staff reporter for various New England newspapers before moving to public radio.
+Corcoran is a graduate of The George Washington University and the Columbia University Graduate School of Journalism.
 He is a former 3rd grade teacher and adjunct journalism professor.
 He occasionally performs onstage with his father, an accomplished Irish entertainer.
-He lives on Cape Cod with his wife, Linda Corcoran, who is heard on-air on Friday mornings in her capacity as the Sunday Editor at the Cape Cod Times.
+He lives on Cape Cod with his wife, Linda Corcoran, who is heard on-air on Friday mornings in her capacity as the Managing Editor at the Cape Cod Times.
 The couple has a young son, Seamus.